TxnLab/use-wallet/README.md

 })
 ```

+While `projectId` and `metadata` are required, you can also set optional `modalOptions` to customize the appearance of the WalletConnect modal.
+See the [WalletConnect docs](https://docs.walletconnect.com/2.0/web/walletConnectModal/sign/html/options) for more details.

 **IMPORTANT:** Wallets must migrate to WalletConnect v2 or they will NOT work with this provider. **The latest versions of Pera Wallet, Defly Wallet, and Daffi Wallet still support WalletConnect v1 ONLY.** Beta versions of these wallets with WalletConnect v2 support are available now:

 ### Defly Wallet (iOS) beta